 Dave has lived in the Pembroke with his wife and 3 children for almost 20 years.
 He is currently a Principal with the Renfrew County Catholic District School Board and has had various teaching and leadership roles with the school board.
 Dave and his family are actively involved is several community events and extra curricular activities.
 You can find him in the local rinks, at the soccer field or enjoying all of the outdoor spaces that the Ottawa Valley has to offer.
 In his free time, he loves to golf, play Mens league basketball or take his dog for a hike.

-Sean was born and raised in the Renfrew area and now lives in Pembroke with his wife Claire.
+photo of man with glasses and white shirt Sean was born and raised in the Renfrew area and now lives in Pembroke with his wife Claire.
 He is currently the Treasurer/Deputy CAO at the Township of Whitewater Region and is in the process of completing a Master of Accounting with Carleton University.
 He loves to walk his dog Lucy while listening to sports and business podcasts.
 He is excited to learn from and contribute to the Resource and Audit Committee.